ryanklee/think-taink/project_design.md

 ## 1. Design Space

 ### a) LLM Pool
-- Number of LLMs: 3
+- Number of LLMs: 3-5
 - Using GPT-3.5-turbo model with different prompts/personalities to simulate different experts
+- Consider implementing a dynamic expert selection based on the input question/objective

 ### b) Question/Objective Input
 - Simple text input system for questions or intellectual objectives